Robust coherent phonon mode at GaP/Si(001) heterointerface: discussion

-We propose the LFM to be not a fundamental phonon mode but a difference combination mode between a GaP-like and a Si-like optical phonons.
-Excitation of such a combination mode may be broken into the following steps, for example, as is also illustrated schematically in Fig.~\ref{Diagram}(a). \begin{enumerate} \item An electron is excited from a projected Si valence band to an unoccupied interface electronic state at the $\Gamma$ point. \item The excited electron is scattered to the X valley by absorbing (emitting) GaP-like optical phonon with large wavevector $\bm{q}$ \footnote{We note that such a large wavevector phonon can be involved in an electron intervalley scattering along the same axis ($g$-process) or a different axis ($f$-process), particularly at a phonon hotspot in a semiconductor nanostructure [\textit{J. Appl.
-Phys.} \textbf{97}, 023702 (2005); \textit{Phys.
-Rev. B} \textbf{14}, 1605 (1976)].
-A $g$-process requires a phonon wavevector $q\simeq0.3 (2\pi/a)$ in the $\langle 100 \rangle$ direction, while an $f$-process involves a phonon wavevector closer to the X point, $\bm{q}\simeq (0.15, 0.15,1)(2\pi/a)$.
-While $g$-type scattering usually requires an LO mode due to symmetry, higher order terms show that both TA and LA modes are needed to correctly determine the mobility}. \item The electron is scattered back to the projected conduction band at the $\Gamma$ point by emitting (absorbing) a Si-like optical phonon with wavevector $-\bm{q}$ . \item The electron-hole pair recombines and yields the scattered photon whose energy is shifted by the difference between the Si-like and the GaP-like phonons. \end{enumerate} The entire process can be regarded as a triply resonant second-order Raman scattering \cite{Liu1991, Liu1992}.
-It would occur most efficiently when the incident photon energy is resonant to that of the transition to the IS in step 1 (1.4~eV in the experiments).
+The LFM, by contrast, is detected at 2~THz for all the GaP/Si samples examined in the present study.
+The constant frequency indicates the local atomic bond strength to be hardly affected by the interface reorganization during the high-temperature overgrowth.
+Whereas the frequency of 2 THz falls within the acoustic continua at finite wavevectors ($q\neq0$) in the phonon dispersion curves of GaP and Si \cite{Eckl1996, Giannozzi1991} shown in Fig.~\ref{Diagram}(a), the LFM is unlikely to be a DATA or DALA mode of GaP, because they were observed as broad bands centered at 3 and 7~THz in previous Raman studies \cite{Malesh1989, Azhniuk2001}.
+In our previous TR study \cite{Mette2025} we proposed the LFM to be \emph{not} a fundamental phonon mode \emph{but} a difference combination mode between a GaP-like and a Si-like optical phonons, in analogy to the difference frequency Raman scattering from GaAs/AlAs superlattices \cite{Spitzer1992}.
+An example for such a phonon pair is indicated in Fig.~\ref{Diagram}(a), and the corresponding difference frequency scattering is illustrated schematically in Fig.~\ref{Diagram}(b).
+The scattering consists of (1) excitation of an electron from a projected Si valence band to an unoccupied interface electronic state (IS), (2) scattering of the electron to the $X$ valley by absorbing a GaP-like optical phonon with a large wavevector $\bm{q}$, (3) scattering of the electron back to the projected conduction band by emitting a Si-like optical phonon with wavevector $-\bm{q}$, and (4) the electron-hole pair recombination yielding a photon whose energy is shifted by the difference between the Si-like and the GaP-like phonons.
+When the incident photon energy is resonant to that of the transition to the IS in step 1, the entire process can be regarded as a triply resonant second-order Raman scattering \cite{Liu1991, Liu1992}, which could be orders-of-magnitude more efficient than non-resonant second-order scattering.
+Even if the incident photon energy is off the resonance or the IS is quenched, the triply resonant second-order scattering process can still take place with the projected GaP conduction band acting as an intermediate state in step 1, possibly with a different resonance behavior than in the presence of the IS.